panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 Referential equality is useful when you'd like to compare object references, rather than their content.

-But in most of the situations you'd need to compare the actual content of the objects: the properties and their values.
+But more often you'd need to compare the actual content of the objects: the properties and their values.
 Let's see how to do that.

 ## 2. Manual comparison

-The obvious way to compare objects by content is to read the properties and compare them manually.
+A simple way to compare objects by content is to read the properties and compare them manually.

 For example, let's write a special function `isHeroEqual()` that compares 2 hero objects: